PSH-Computing-AI-club/competition-spring-2025-dotsandboxes-template-typescript/README.md

 ## Sample AI Players

 The following players are not submitted.
-They are samples for to help you figure out how to get started:
+They are samples for helping you figure out how to get started:

 - `first_opening_player.ts`
 - `random_player.ts`